MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

   "TimeMS": 500
 }
 ```

-Parameters
-- LinearVelocity (double) - A percent value that sets the speed for Misty when she drives in a straight line.
-Default value range is from -100 (full speed backward) to 100 (full speed forward).
-- AngularVelocity (double) - A percent value that sets the speed and direction of Misty's rotation.
-Default value range is from -100 (full speed rotation clockwise) to 100 (full speed rotation counter-clockwise). **Note:** For best results when using angular velocity, we encourage you to experiment with using small positive and negative values to observe the effect on Misty's movement.
-- TimeMs (integer) - A value in milliseconds that specifies the duration of movement.
-Value range: 0 to 1000 ms, able to increment by 500 ms.
-- Degree (double) - (optional) The number of degrees to turn. **Note:** Supplying a `Degree` value recalculates linear velocity.

 Return Values
 * Result (boolean) - Returns true if there are no errors related to this command.